 A handy primer on entrepreneurship from my favourite libertarian bloodsucker.
 The founder of PayPal and Palantir is not here to mess around, so you won’t find any dinky ‘muse’ stuff or lifestyle advice.
 Zero to One is all about coming up with ideas so different and contrarian that you can create a game-changing monopoly.

 To me, this is Tim’s greatest legacy.
 Interviews with big stars normally last a few minutes, and they’re only there to plug their latest movie or book or whatever.
-The Tim Ferriss show episodes last for literally hours, are uncut, and get deep into the weeds on what makes successful people successful.
+The Tim Ferriss Show episodes last for literally hours, are uncut, and get deep into the weeds on what makes successful people successful.
 I highly recommend the episodes with Arnold Schwarzenegger, Jamie Foxx, Will MacAskill, Derek Sivers, but there are so many great ones covering any domain you might be interested in.
-(Tim’s newest book, Tools of Titans, is based on the choicest excerpts from these interviews.
-I haven’t read it yet, but I would expect it to be by far his best book yet.)
+(Tim’s recent book, Tools of Titans, is based on the choicest excerpts from these interviews.
+I haven’t read it yet, but I am really looking forward to doing so.)

 Another excellent podcast focused on location-independent entrepreneurship, and everything related to it.
 Features lots of great guests, like Cal Newport (the bit I quoted in this article was from a TMBA episode).
 They also offer transcripts of most episodes, which is fantastic if you prefer reading to audio.